Introduction

 Studies show that:

-150 minutes of moderate-intensity exercise, or
+• 150 minutes of moderate exercise, or

-75 minutes of vigorous activity per week
+• 75 minutes of vigorous activity per week

-can significantly reduce liver fat—even without major weight loss.
+can significantly reduce liver fat even without major weight loss.

 3. The Protective Plate